jonasbn/til/digitalocean/use_doctl.md

 At the time of responding I was using version: `doctl version 1.98.1-release`

-SSH does however still not seem to be availabe:
+SSH does however still not seem to be available:

 ```bash
 doctl apps help